canonical/microk8s/README.md

 ### My pods can't reach the internet or each other (but my MicroK8s host machine can).
-Make sure packets to/from the pod network interface can be forwarded to/from the default interface on the host:
+Make sure packets to/from the pod network interface can be forwarded to/from the default interface on the host via the iptables tool.
+As shown below such changes can be made persistent via installation of the iptables-persistent package:

 ```
 sudo iptables -P FORWARD ACCEPT
-sudo apt-get install iptables-persistent # this package allows you to persist this iptable rule across reboot
+sudo apt-get install iptables-persistent
 ```

 or, if using `ufw`: